Divine-Journey-2/Divine-Journey-2/serverfiles/README.md

 To change the version of Java used, change line 2 of `launch_config.ini` from `JAVA_VERSION="java"` to `JAVA_VERSION="C:\direct\path\to\java"` or `JAVA_VERSION="/direct/path/to/java"`.
 Since the path must be wrapped in quotes if it contains any spaces, the path has pre-emptively placed within quotes.
+The file used should be named "java" and not "javaw" - including the "w" will cause the console not to print any text, which may lead to incorrect assumptions about the state of the server.

 Divine Journey 2 is a forge modpack for 1.12.2.
 This means it requires specifically Java 1.8 64-bit.